aledmorris/aledmorris.github.io/content/post/2022-uptimekuma-pt4-httppost/index.md

 tags: ["docker","monitoring","pexip","https","post","webrtc"]
 ---

-In this part (4) of **Monitoring Pexip Infinity with Uptime Kuma** we will take a look at the **HTTP(s)** monitor type again but using some additional options.
+In this part (4) of **Monitoring Pexip Infinity with Uptime Kuma** we will take a look at the **HTTP(S)** monitor type again but using some additional options.
 If you have not yet read part three, [Monitoring Pexip Infinity with Uptime Kuma Part 3 - HTTP(S) Keyword Monitoring]({{< ref "/post/2022-uptimekuma-pt3-httpskw/index.md" >}}), then go back and check that out first.

 A common question which is asked about [Pexip](https://www.pexip.com) Infinity is how to check that a conferencing node is online but also is in a state where it is able to facilitate calls.
 Uptime Kuma does not have a built in video client so it cannot make test calls for you, although the HTTP(S) monitor can be used with some additional options to check that a node is capable of receiving a WebRTC call.

 ## Overview
-The Pexip client REST API can be used to make a HTTPS request to a conference node, the same type request it makes to begin a call via WebRTC, to request a token.
+The Pexip client REST API can be used to make a HTTPS request to a conference node, the same type of request it makes to begin a call via WebRTC, to request a token.
 The conference node should respond with a `200 OK` and the requested token, indicating the node is up and is ready to take a call.
 Short of making an actual SIP call then this is the best indicator that a node is available for calls.

 - The token request is part of the client REST API, details can be found here: https://docs.pexip.com/api_client/api_rest.htm#request_token.